Even nine servings of fruits and vegetables a day may not reach the minimum recommended intake of antioxidants if one doesn’t make the right choices.

 Are there diminishing returns to getting too many antioxidants?
 See Maxing Out on Antioxidants.

-So if we have that bowl of berries in the morning to meet our minimum daily antioxidant needs can we just call it a day?.
-Hint: the title of my next video is: Antioxidant Rich Foods With Every Meal.
+So if we have that bowl of berries in the morning to meet our minimum daily antioxidant needs, can we just call it a day?
+See Antioxidant-Rich Foods With Every Meal.

 If you haven’t yet, you can subscribe to my videos for free by clicking here.